-Stress echo test is a combination of Exercise Stress test and Echocardiogram.
-The same as EST, this test is designed to evaluate ischemic changes in your heart in case of suspected coronary artery diseases; however it is much more accurate than regular Stress test.
-The Echocardiogram is performed before and after walking on treadmill and it shows to the cardiologist differences in wall movement of your heart before and after exercise capacity.
-If you have blockages in coronary arteries (which are supplying your heart muscle) it will be seen on the Echocardiogram as abnormal motion of the heart walls.
+The Stress Echo test is a combination of the Exercise Stress test and an Echocardiogram.
+Similarly to the EST, this test is designed to evaluate ischemic changes in your heart in case of suspected coronary artery diseases; however it is much more accurate than a regular Stress test.
+The Echocardiogram is performed before and after walking on a treadmill, showing differences in the wall movement of your heart before and after exercise.
+If you have blockages in your coronary arteries, (which are supplying your heart muscle) it will be seen on the Echocardiogram as an abnormal motion of the heart walls.

-Wear the comfortable clothing and running (or flat) shoes .
-Do not take tea, coffee or Coca-Cola 2 hours prior your appointment.
+Wear comfortable clothing and running (or flat) shoes.
+Do not consume tea, coffee or Coca-Cola 2 hours prior your appointment.
 Do not forget to bring your health card and a list of medications with you.

 All Procedures covered by OHIP